osick/ChessMG/README.md

 **pycmg** (**Py**thon **C**hess **M**ove **G**enerator) is a python library which generates chess moves in a given FEN position quite fast.

-Technically it relies on the very fast Chess Move Generator libary "surge" (see https://github.com/nkarve/surge) written in C++, Surge is embedded in the python module via cython.
+Technically it relies on the very fast Chess Move Generator libary "surge" (https://github.com/nkarve/surge) written in C++, Surge is embedded in the python module via cython.

 **pycmg** is quite fast and can reach more than 210.000.000 NPS (nodes per second).
 For more details see the [PERFT](#PERFT) section

 ## Start it!